THIS WEEK'S MOTLEY FOOL UPDATE: As of Saturday, May 21, 2022:

 Will it Help you Make More Money?

 The short answer is YES.
 That's proven by their past performance.
-As I mentioned above in this review, since 2016 their stock picks have outperformed the stock market by over 121%.
+As I mentioned above in this review, since 2016 their stock picks have an average return of 219%.
+That means that they more than tripled.

 I subscribed in 2016 and my results speak for themselves.